Men's haircuts 2026: 20 trends and styles to try

 | Heart | Balance proportions | Mid-length Flow, Modern Mullet |

-Broad Forehead / Receding Hairlines: The Textured Crop or forward-combed Caesar style are essentials.
+Broad Forehead / Receding Hairlines: The Textured Crop, the French Crop or the forward-combed Caesar are essentials.
 Messy texture breaks up the visual line of recession.

 Trends in beards and facial hair